Farm style master bedroom reveal

 One of the things I am discovering about design is the power of lighting.
 It's similar to shoes.
 The shoes you choose can really make your outfit pop or can also work against your outfit.
 The problem with both is finding one that is stylish, classic, durable, and affordable.

 Boob lights are like tennis shoes with skirts (unless it's a tennis skirt than by all means).
 And in my home, there are a lot of tennis shoes.

 So when I found this one on Amazon I knew it was just what my room needed.

 Installation was a bit of a challenge.
 Hubby did need my hands to help adjust the chain link and hold pendant as he attached to the anchor.

 This was when he finally said he was done with indoor honey-do projects for awhile.

 But isn't she a beaut?
-I mean it's the icing isn't it?
+I mean it's the icing, don't you think?

 And there you have it.
 I look back at the pictures and I wish you could have seen what the room looked like before.
 Now I have this beautiful space and this new found confidence.